Elections in the Netherlands: Election

 For all elections polling is organised on the basis of municipalities.
 In each municipality there are multiple voting stations, usually in communal buildings, such as churches, schools, and more recently, railway stations.
-There are two different systems: using the call-to-vote card (oproepkaart) or a voting pass (stempas).
-With the oproepkaart, voters may vote, using this card, only at their nearest voting station, or if lost, their identity card.
-With a stempas, users may vote at any station in their municipality, but must have the pass with them.
-If it is lost, a replacement can be requested, but only until a few days before the elections.
-A stempas (of different type) can also be requested to vote in a different municipality.

-When arriving at a voting station, voters hand in their card or pass to one of the three attendants of the voting station, who checks the card, cancels it, issues ballot papers to the voter, and directs him or her to the polling-booth.
+When arriving at a voting station, voters hand in their card or pass to one of the three attendants of the voting station, who checks the card, cancels it, issues ballot papers to the voter, and directs them to the polling booth.

 Dutch citizens living abroad are able to vote by registering in advance and then using a postal vote.
 The results are counted by the municipality of The Hague and included in its own results.
-In 2006, they could vote over the internet via the Rijnland Internet Election System, but in 2008 security concerns led to a law against Internet voting.

-Voting is done in one of two ways: manually marking a ballot paper with a red pencil or electronically, using a voting machine.
-In 2005, almost all municipalities planned to abandon pencil-and-paper voting.
-However, serious doubts were raised over the inviolability of the computers used from potential vote tampering and electronic eavesdropping.
-This led to a run on foreign voting machines and reintroduction of the red pencil in some municipalities in 2006, occasionally using converted medical waste disposal containers as voting boxes.

-For mayoral and gubernatorial positions, the Netherlands is one of the few countries in Europe where no elections are held.
-Instead, they are appointed by the Crown.
+For mayoral and provincial gubernatorial positions, the Netherlands is one of the few countries in Europe where no elections are held.
+Instead, they are appointed by the Crown, after recommendation by the municipal or provincial council respectively.

 Post-election

 Polls close at 21:00 and the votes are counted immediately.
-For national elections, the first results usually come within the first five minutes after the polls are closed (from the municipalities with the fewest inhabitants, Schiermonnikoog and Renswoude).
-The final results are generally known around midnight and semi-officially announced the next morning, after which the 150 seats are allocated.
+The preliminary results are generally known around midnight and announced the next morning, after which the 150 seats are allocated.
 However, recounting over the course of the following days sometimes throws up minor shifts in the allocation of seats.